Operator comments & deviations

 Something went wrong on Task 4.
 The engineer asks what happened.

-The operator who ran it is already on the next job.
-The best anyone can offer is a shrug and a theory.
-Nothing is written down, nothing is acted on, and the next run of this changeover starts from the same blank slate.
+Operator is already on the next job.
+Best anyone offers is a shrug.
+Next run starts from the same blank slate.

 The pattern nobody can prove

-The CI engineer suspects the seal swap is consistently causing rework.
+CI suspects the seal swap keeps causing rework.

-The operator leaves a note.
-The engineer reads it in the run record.
+Operator leaves a note.
+Engineer reads it in the run record.

 Line 3 · SKU-A → SKU-B